Home

 Contact Us

-Barbara (Minerd) Firestone
+Barbara Ellen (Minerd) Firestone

 (1853-1937)

 Barbara Ellen (Minerd) Firestone was born Sept.
-21, 1853 (or 1859) at Wharton Furnace in Fayette County, PA, the daughter of Daniel and Drusilla 'Drusan' (Ridenour) Minerd.
+21, 1853 (or 1859) at Wharton Furnace in Fayette County, PA, the daughter of Daniel and Drusilla "Drusan" (Ridenour) Minerd.

 Barbara was regarded as "well known throughout the county."